VargaElod23/eigen-socialpool/README.md

 ![socialpool-logo](./assets/socialpool-logo.png)

+Special thanks to [TrendMoon](https://trendmoon.ai/) for providing the data and support for this project.
+Later on, we will implement a direct integration with TrendMoon's API.

 Welcome to the SocialPool Trend Data AVS.
 This project shows you the simplest functionality you can implement with TrendMoon & Chappe data and an EigenLayer AVS.
 It will give you a concrete understanding of the basic components, how to push social data to the AVS, and how to respond to tasks.

 ![hello-world-png](./assets/hello-world-diagramv2.png)